-- Comprehensive meter testing and change-out programs As described earlier, WASA completed its large meter testing and repair program in late FY 2001 and will begin its comprehensive meter change-out program in December 2001.
+- Comprehensive meter testing and change-out programs As described earlier, WASA completed its large meter testing and repair program in late FY 2001 and will begin its comprehensive meter change-out program in December 2001, with installation of new meters scheduled to begin in March 2002.
 Both programs will enhance meter reading accuracy and performance. - New customer information system This system assists in ensuring bills are more accurate through enhanced exception reporting and also provides more advanced revenue reporting in general, enabling the customer service team to better track revenue issues. - Enhanced collections practices Among the Board's first actions in 1997 was a strong focus on collections of unpaid water and sewer bills.
-WASA strengthened its collections policies, sold \$17.1 million in extremely delinquent receivables (primarily multifamily) in January 1999, and in summer 1999, began terminating service to chronically delinquent multi-family customers.
+WASA strengthened its collections policies, sold \$17.1 million in extremely delinquent receivables (primarily multi-family) in January 1999, and in summer 1999, began terminating service to chronically delinquent multi-family customers.
 As a result of these aggressive actions, WASA's delinquent accounts over 90 days old, which peaked at \$28 million in FY 1998 as a result of the 42 percent rate increase, have now declined to \$17.9 (net of the receivables that were sold) at the end of FY 2001.
 (As part of the implementation plan for the new customer information system, disconnection of service on delinquent accounts was stopped for all accounts from mid-May until mid-September.
 If not for this temporary change, balances over 90 days at the end of FY 2001 would be approximately \$4.5 million lower.
-Over the next 3-6 months, WASA's collections unit expects to fully recover these short-term increases in unpaid bills as we fully implement higher levels of disconnection of service for non-payment.)
+In addition, due to mail delivery issues faces in the Washington area after September 11, service terminations were curtailed for the early months of FY 2002, but began again in January 2002.
+By the end of FY 2002, WASA's collections unit expects to fully recover these short-term increases in unpaid bills as we fully implement higher levels of disconnection of service for non-payment.)

-■ Simultaneous focus on long-term forecasting and planning and detailed, short-term monitoring - WASA's revenue team meets monthly to evaluate recent revenue performance, discuss major revenue issues, and develop action plans to address all issues.
+• Simultaneous focus on long-term forecasting and planning and detailed, short-term monitoring - WASA's revenue team meets monthly to evaluate recent revenue performance, discuss major revenue issues, and develop action plans to address all issues.

-Revised FY 2002 revenue projections total \$252.1 million, approximately \$15.0 million, or 6.3 percent higher than FY 2001 results.
+Revised FY 2002 revenue projections total \$247.7 million, approximately \$11.6 million, or 4.5 percent higher than FY 2001 results.
 This increase is due to a number of factors that are described in more detail below:

-- Residential and commercial revenues are projected to increase by \$9.3 million, or 6.9 percent, due to projected rate increases and the balance of projected five percent increase in commercial revenues reflecting completion of WASA's large meter testing and repair program - Federal revenues are projected to increase by \$8.9 million, reflecting projected rate increases and a projected ten percent increase due to completion of WASA's large meter testing and repair program - Wholesale revenues are projected to increase by \$2.9 million reflecting increased operating and maintenance costs at Blue Plains described in more detail below. - Other revenues are projected to decrease by \$6.6 million due to lower cash balances than in FY 2001 and significantly lower interest rates
+- Residential and commercial revenues are projected to increase by \$5.1 million, or 3.8 percent, due to the half year impact of April 2001 rate increase of 4.9 percent and the impact of WASA's metering improvements, including the completion of WASA's large meter testing and repair program and the initial phases of the AMR program. - Federal revenues are projected to increase by \$8.9 million, reflecting projected rate increases and a projected ten percent increase due to WASA's metering improvements - Wholesale revenues are projected to increase by \$2.9 million reflecting increased operating and maintenance costs at Blue Plains described in more detail below. - Other revenues are projected to decrease by \$6.5 million due primarily to lower interest earnings, reflecting lower cash balances and significantly lower interest rates than in FY 2001.

-Proposed FY 2003 revenues total \$261.6 million, approximately \$9.5 million, or 3.8 percent higher than revised FY 2002 projections.
-This increase is due primarily to the proposed rate increase currently under consideration by the Board of five percent effective April 2003.
+Proposed FY 2003 revenues total \$263.0 million (excluding transfers from the rate stabilization fund), approximately \$15.4 million, or 6.2 percent higher than revised FY 2002 projections.
+This increase is due primarily to the proposed rate and fee changes currently under consideration by the Board.